QuarkChain/QCEPs/QCEP/qcep-1.md

 The root chain keeps track of chain 0 shard 0's blockchain, and when it's creating a new block, it will use that shard's latest minor block **up until the current root block** as the state to evaluate the coinbase address's stakes, no matter the producing root block includes that shard's latest header or not.

-Then root chain will make an intra-cluster RPC call to chain 0 shard 0 as `getRootChainStakes` with the recipient and minor block hash as the arguments and get back the stakes along with recorded miner address:
+Then root chain will make an intra-cluster RPC call to chain 0 shard 0 as `getRootChainStakes` with the recipient and minor block hash as the arguments and get back the stakes along with recorded signer address:

 ```python
 class GetRootChainStakesRequest: